- Read operation according to a key item or not

 HReadNext is used to position in the data file during a browse loop.
 This function can only be run:

 Several cases may occur after the call to HReadNext:

-- the file is empty or there is no record corresponding to the filter (defined by HFilter): no reading is performed and HOut returns True.
+- the file is empty or no record corresponds to the filter (defined by HFilter): no reading is performed and HOut returns True.

 - the function tries to lock a record that is already locked in read-only: no read operation is performed, HErrorLock returns True and HOut returns True.

 This function can be used with the data files, HFSQL views or queries.

 Remark: From version 19, HFSQL is the new name of HyperFileSQL.